We Tried Joanna Gaines’ 3-Minute Bread Recipe and It’ll Change How You Bake

 Joanna writes in her blog post, “the thought of homemade fresh bread used to overwhelm me.”
 Same, Joanna!
 Proofing the yeast, kneading the bread, letting it rise—it all seems pretty daunting.
 But Joanna reminded me of the kitchen gadget that was so popular a decade ago: the bread maker.

 If a breadmaker could deliver homemade fresh bread with only a few minutes of hands-on time, it was likely worth the investment.
-So I invested in this Hamilton Beach model and never looked back.
+So, take a look at the best bread machines of the year, if you don’t already have one.

 Joanna’s Super-Fast Bread Recipe